 Netflix is “obviously spending enormous amounts of content already,” said Forrester analyst Jim Nail.

-An alumna wrote in a book proposal, referring to the art of Mexican song:
+That same alum wrote in a book proposal, referring to the art of Mexican song:

 “The melody is very simple, very serious.
 And it is profound and heavy, even when [the singer] says ‘Drink that bottle.’ ”